jackcase04/jackcase04/README.md

 ## My Work

 - **HTTP Server from Scratch**: An HTTP Server written in C to better understand what backend frameworks abstract from the user.
-Currently implementing concurrency using epoll() and HTTP parsing.
+Currently implementing concurrency using epoll(), and HTTP parsing.
 - **CCH App**: A full-stack chore reminder app for my college house.
 Built with Spring Boot, PostgreSQL, and React Native.
 Handles 64 users with scheduled push notifications.

 ## Languages & Tools